Determinantally equivalent nonzero functions: Proof of the symmetric case

 \begin{definition} If $Q:\Lambda^2\to\mathbb{F}$ and $K:\Lambda^2\to\mathbb{F}$ are functions that satisfy

-for some cocycle function $c:\Lambda^2\to\mathbb{F}$, we say that $Q$ is a \textit{cocycle transformation} of $K$. \end{definition} As remarked in \cite{equiv_symm_kernels_for_dpps}, we make the following key observation. \begin{proposition} Let $K:\Lambda^2\to\mathbb{F}$ and $Q:\Lambda^2\to\mathbb{F}$ be two (not necessarily non-zero) functions of two variables.
-Then, $Q$ is a conjugation transformation of $K$ if and only if $Q$ is a cocycle transformation of $K$. \end{proposition} \begin{proof} Suppose there exists a non-zero function $g:\Lambda\to\mathbb{F}$ such that Consider the function $c:\Lambda^2\to\mathbb{F}$, $c(x,y)=g(x)g(y)^{-1}$.
-It is then immediate that $Q$ is a cocycle transformation of $K$ with respective cocycle function $c$.
+for some cocycle function $c:\Lambda^2\to\mathbb{F}$, we say that $Q$ is a \textit{cocycle transformation} of $K$. \end{definition} As remarked in \cite{equiv_symm_kernels_for_dpps}, we make the following key observation. \begin{proposition} Let $\Lambda$ be a set, $\mathbb{F}$ a field, and let $K:\Lambda^2\to\mathbb{F}$ and $Q:\Lambda^2\to\mathbb{F}$ be two (not necessarily nowhere-zero) functions of two variables.
+Then, $Q$ is a conjugation transformation of $K$ if and only if $Q$ is a cocycle transformation of $K$. \end{proposition} \begin{proof} Suppose there exists a nowhere-zero function $g:\Lambda\to\mathbb{F}$ such that Consider the function $c:\Lambda^2\to\mathbb{F}$, given by It is then not difficult to see that $c$ defined in this way is a cocycle function, and hence, that $Q$ is a cocycle transformation of $K$ with respective cocycle function $c$.